DylanPJackson/advent_of_code_2019/3_day/README.md

 # What I Learned from Star 5
 1. Strings in R are weird.
 Or at least turning your vectors into strings is a little awkward.
+2. I still don't entirely understand how lists are structured and how you index into them.

 ## My Approach
+###### Naive
 My first thought was a very naive approach just so I could get something down on paper that worked.
 This was to initialize two tuples which would hold the coordinates of each of the two wires.
 They would start at (0,0), which I